 A forgotten lance leans up against an illustrated version of Don Quixote.

-These days, my escapism can take the form of gardening, watching movies at home, playing video games, or of course making my own worlds with fancy technology.
+These days, my escapism can take the form of gardening, watching movies, playing video games, or of course making my own worlds with fancy technology.
 Still nothing quite compares to opening a book.
-I am a reader, I will always be a reader.
 It's like coming back to the best parts of my life, and looking forward to a new adventure all at the same time.

 This presence of this badge signifies that this business has officially registered with the Art Storefronts Organization and has an established track record of selling art.

 It also means that buyers can trust that they are buying from a legitimate business.
 Art sellers that conduct fraudulent activity or that receive numerous complaints from buyers will have this badge revoked.
 If you would like to file a complaint about this seller, please do so here.